-I was raised as a Catholic – my father had been raised Catholic and my mother was a convert.
+I was raised as a Catholic.
+My father was a devout Catholic his entire life, and my mother was a convert to the church.
 We never missed church on Sunday.
 They sent me to Catholic Grade and High School.
 I was also an altar boy, which meant I helped the priest at Mass.
 Actually I have some great memories of growing up as a Catholic, but as I grew older, I questioned things.
-My mom and I had many discussions about religion, but despite her strong testimony of the truthfulness of the Catholic Church, I could never resolve my doubts.
+During my teen years, my mom and I had many discussions about religion, but despite her strong testimony of the truthfulness of the Catholic Church, my doubts were not resolved.

 Jumping ahead a few years – my college career at Virginia Tech was a turning point in my life in many ways.
 It was my first experience of being on my own, it’s where I had my first date, where I met the first woman I fell in love with – followed by my first rejection.
 It’s also where I had my first real exposure to religious beliefs outside the Catholic Church.
 In particular I remember attending meetings of Campus Crusade for Christ and making some friends who were quite active in the group.
 I wasn’t easily swayed, however, and could never quite embrace their beliefs or life-style either.